The Mystery of Huawei’s Ownership

 This begs the question: why?

-Policymakers concerned about the national security implications of Huawei’s global reach—whether in Washington, New Delhi, or Berlin—should should continue to press for greater transparency.
+Policymakers concerned about the national security implications of Huawei’s global reach—whether in Washington, New Delhi, or Berlin—should continue to press for greater transparency.
 Who makes decisions for Huawei?
 Who stands to benefit from its actions?
 And why is its structure so unusual?

 The Chinese corporate records data that powered this research is available through Sayari Search, along with hundreds of millions of other public records from around the world!
 If you’re curious how this data could drive insights for your team, please reach out here.